Alluxio/alluxio/docs/en/ufs/HDFS.md

 ### HDFS namenode HA mode

-To configure Alluxio work with HDFS namenodes in HA mode, you need to configure Alluxio servers to access HDFS with the proper configuration file.
+To configure Alluxio to work with HDFS namenodes in HA mode, you need to configure Alluxio servers to access HDFS with the proper configuration file.
 Note that once this is set, your applications using Alluxio client do not need any special configuration.